alceal/plotlars/README.md

   plot types.
 - Customization: Modify plot appearance with an intuitive API.

+## Plotlars in Jupyter Notebooks

+Plotlars seamlessly integrates with Jupyter Notebooks, allowing you to leverage the power of interactive data visualization directly within your notebook environment.
+This integration is made possible through the use of the [evcxr project](https://github.com/evcxr/evcxr), which provides a Jupyter kernel for the Rust programming language.

+**With Polars, evcxr, and Plotlars, data science in Rust leaps to the next level , making powerful data analysis and visualization more accessible and efficient than ever before.**

 ## License

 This project is licensed under the MIT License.
 See the LICENSE.txt file for details.